Rational torsion on hyperelliptic jacobian varieties

 \section{Explicit families}

-In this section we provide explicit parametric families of hyperelliptic curves of genus $g\ge 3$ whose Jacobian possess $\Q$-rational torsion points of orders that does not appear in the literature. \begin{Theorem} There exists infinitely many hyperelliptic curves of genus $3$ over $\Q$ whose Jacobians posses a rational point of order $13$. \end{Theorem} \begin{Proof} In Theorem \ref{thm1}, pick $r(x)=ax+b$, $a\ne 0$, to be a linear polynomial in $\Q[x]$, $u(x)=u\in\Q\setminus\{0\}$, and $a_1(x)=cx+d\in\Q[x]$, $c\ne 0$.
-When the discriminant of this curve is nonzero, we get a $5$-parametric family of hyperelliptic curves satisfying the hypothesis of the theorem, where that divisor at infinity is $(1:a^2\cdot c^2\cdot u:0 )-(1:-a^2\cdot c^2\cdot u:0)$. \end{Proof} In a similar fashion, one may prove the following theorem. \begin{Theorem} There exists infinitely many hyperelliptic curves of genus $4$ over $\Q$ whose Jacobians posses a rational point of order $15$. \end{Theorem}
+In this section we provide explicit parametric families of hyperelliptic curves of genus $g\ge 3$ whose Jacobian possess $\Q$-rational torsion points of orders that does not appear in the literature. \begin{Theorem} There exists infinitely many non-isomorphic hyperelliptic curves of genus $3$ over $\Q$ whose Jacobians posses a rational point of order $13$. \end{Theorem} \begin{Proof} In Theorem \ref{thm1}, pick $r(x)=ax+b$, $a\ne 0$, to be a linear polynomial in $\Q[x]$, $u(x)=u\in\Q\setminus\{0\}$, and $a_1(x)=cx+d\in\Q[x]$, $c\ne 0$.
+When the discriminant of this curve is nonzero, we get a $5$-parameter family of hyperelliptic curves of genus $3$ satisfying the hypothesis of the theorem, where that divisor at infinity is $(1:a^2\cdot c^2\cdot u:0 )-(1:-a^2\cdot c^2\cdot u:0)$.